United Bank Helps To Prevent Elder Abuse

 • Senior adults are more trusting or willing to listen.

-• The senior population is grateful for attention and enjoys personal interaction with others.
+• The senior population is grateful for the attention and enjoys personal interaction with others.

 • The elderly population is generally eager to help when they can.

-Charity Scams: The scammers use pressure tactics in order to encourage an elderly al to make an donation to some type of humanitarian cause.
+Charity Scams: The scammers use pressure tactics to encourage an elderly person to donate to a humanitarian cause.

 Contractor Scams: Home repair scammers often target older homeowners.
-They may go door-to-door to solicit business and then overcharge consumers, do a shoddy job, or take the money without starting or completing the repair.
+They may go door-to-door to solicit business and overcharge consumers, do a shoddy job, or take a payment without starting or completing the repair.

-• Urgent requests for payments in order to receive a prize
+• Urgent requests for payments to receive a prize

 • Pressure to act immediately

-• Use of scare tactics, e.g. a loved one is in danger, a computer has been hacked or threatening arrest if no immediate action
+• Use of scare tactics, e.g., a loved one is in danger, a computer has been hacked, or threatening arrest if no immediate action is taken

 • Get-rich-quick and other promises that sound too good to be true

-• A quick expression of love that only permeates online or over the phone, followed by requests for money in order to meet in person or help a loved one
+• A quick expression of love that only permeates online or over the phone, followed by requests for money to meet in person or help a loved one